 It's a relaxing way to enjoy the sights as you have a drink in one of the restored period lounges, and shop for souvenirs on-board - Find out more about the PS Waverley and its cruises.

 If you're a little short on time during your visit to Glasgow, why not take a tour of Loch Lomond and The Trossachs to see the Highlands in miniature?
-Both Rabbies and Timberbush Tours will take you on half day or full day tours straight from Glasgow, where you'll be able to see the postcard views of the loch, stroll around the picturesque loch-side towns for some lunch, and even fit in a visit to Stirling Castle or Glengoyne Distillery for a truly Scottish experience.
+Sweeney's Cruise Co. take you on the loch in their range of luxury boats; whilst both Rabbies and Timberbush Tours will take you on half day or full day tours straight from Glasgow, where you'll be able to see the postcard views of the loch, stroll around the picturesque loch-side towns for some lunch, and even fit in a visit to Glengoyne Distillery for a truly Scottish experience.

 Looking for a do-it-all tour?
 Consider a trip around Oban, Glencoe, and the West Highland Castles.
 Both Timberbush Tours and Discover Scotland offer a guided journey around the natural beauty of the West Highlands, taking in the beautiful harbour town of Oban, the dramatic Glencoe, and the historic sites of Kilchurn Castle, one of the most photographed castles in the country!